Zim-Zam Agenda 2025

 Avani Victoria Falls Resort

-The Boma Dining Experience
+Mukuni Boma Cultural Experience

 Traditional African dining, drumming and dancing.
 A unique cultural experience that bombards the senses with tastes, sights and sounds of Africa.